 The Board reviews and approves the Company's business plans and guiding policies.
-Day to day management of the Company's affairs and implementation of its strategy and policy initiatives are delegated to the Chief Executive Officer (or equivalent role) and by him or her to other senior executives.
+Day to day management of the Company's affairs and implementation of its strategy and policy initiatives are delegated to the Managing Director and by him to other senior executives.
 For guidance, the Board has also developed a broad set of policies (attached as Section 6 to this Policy) describing an employee code and standards of conduct, how to deal with conflicts of interest, disclosure to the investment community, shareholder communication strategy and performance evaluation of the Board.